verrazzano/docs/content/en/docs/quickstart.md

 weight: 2
 ---

 Verrazzano is an end-to-end Enterprise Container Platform for deploying cloud-native and traditional applications in multi-cloud and hybrid environments.
-It is made up of a curated set of open source components – many that you may already use and trust, and some that were written specifically to pull together all of the pieces to make this a cohesive and easy to use platform.
+It is made up of a curated set of open source components – many that you may already use and trust, and some that were written specifically to pull together all of the pieces that make Verrazzano a cohesive and easy to use platform.

 Verrazzano Enterprise Container Platform includes the following capabilities: